kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 # Related Works

 # System Architecture
-<todo>Introduction to architecture, components, components are running in docker container</todo>
+Rcas is a system aims at providing cryptocurrency investors some insights with the help of sentiment analysis.
+The analysis starts by collecting comment messages from social media.
+We extract those fields that we concern and filter out the others.
+Then, these preprocessed data are fed into our sentiment analysis model and produce some sentiment statistics.
+The next step is to aggregate these sentiment analysis and display it on dashboard.
 ![rcas system architecture](fig/RCAS.png)
 The overall architecture of RCAS system is shown in Figure 1.
 The system consist of five subsystems.
 (1) a streaming data source that collect data from Twitter streaming API; (2) a streaming message queue that stores and distribute data collected from data source; (3) a machine learning service that provides sentiment analysis services; (4) a streaming data analysis subsystem that can analyse data in distributed cluster; (5) a visualization module for displaying results.
 Our system runs and benchmarks on public cloud.
 To enable fast deployment, each of the components is run as docker container.

 ## Streaming Data Source
 Streaming data source is a submodule that can streamingly push data into our system.
 It collects cryptocurrency related data from social media or any other channel.
 And performs some filtering that removes corrupted data.
 Then publishes them to the streaming message queue.
-Any social media platform are fine, such as twitter, reddit and facbook etc. The only requirement is that the more diversify demogrphics is the platform the better result we will get.
+Any social media platform are fine, such as twitter, reddit and facbook etc. The only difference is that the more diversify demogrphics is the platform the better result we will get.

 ## Streaming Message Queue
 Streaming message queue is one of the core building blocks of the system.
-It play as a message broker that collect and distribute immediate results.
+It plays as a message broker that collect and distribute immediate results.
 All of the data collected from data source phase are pushed to the streaming message queue.
-The message queue is a Kafka cluster composed by multiple brokers.
+The message queue is a kafka cluster composed by multiple brokers.

 There are many alternative databases or file systems like HDFS/MySQL for storing collected data.
 However, these storage alternatives are more suitable for batch processing than streaming processing.
 We prefer kafka for two reasons: First, we really don't care about data lost.
 According to the official statistics from twitter, the number of tweets sent per day is over 500 million.<ref>https://business.twitter.com/</ref> Loosing some of the messages will not affect our analysis much.
 So, at-most-once delivery semantics is sufficient for our case.
 Second, we really care about throughput and latency.
 Because cryptocurrecy market vary every seconds.
 MySQL is a traditional database that provides a rich set of transactionl operations.
 However, it's not suitable for storing large volume of data.
 Because it's not designed as a distributed database, and its throughput is limitted by a single machine.
 HDFS is a distributed file system that can provide high throughput.
 Multiple data blocks of the same file can be read from multiple data nodes parallelly.
 The blocks size of HDFS is usually larger than 64MB.
 This minimizes seek time of disk read head, and increase throughput.
 But the latency of HDFS is still at high level since it need to load data from disk for each read.